November 29, 2017 – For Immediate Release

 There is growing concern about ice loss in the Antarctic and its potential impact on global sea levels – and with good reason.
 The ice caps at both poles are our planetary guardians, preserving life, stable weather, and food and water.
 But one of the most important ways to safeguard the Antarctic is to protect its sister, the Arctic Ocean.

 Decades-old agreements have kept natural resource exploitation out of the Antarctic.
 A number of marine conservation areas now exist around its land base.
-However, the same cannot be said of the Arctic.
-Almost no significant protection exists for the Arctic Ocean, whose ice volume in summer is 75% less than it was 50 years ago.
+However, almost no significant protection exists for the Arctic Ocean, whose ice volume in summer is 75% less than it was 50 years ago.
 Even as parts of the Arctic Ocean are now 4C warmer than normal, business interests seek to exploit this vulnerable ecosystem and the minerals in its seabed.
 This must not happen.
-The Arctic ice stands between us and global calamity.
+The Arctic sea ice stands between us and global calamity.
 To do anything that contributes to its demise is actively suicidal behavior.

 MAPS (the Marine Arctic Peace Sanctuary) is a life-saving, game-changing initiative to stop all activity in the Arctic Ocean that harms the melting polar ice.
 At the same time, it compels an immediate global pivot to renewable energies, and a paradigm shift from short-term greed to long-term good.
-This is the urgently needed intervention that will stop ice loss – at both poles.
-This profoundly simple yet effective solution to so many problems facing our world must be implemented now, before time and ice run out.
+This is the urgently needed intervention that will help mitigate ice loss – at both poles.
+This profoundly practical yet effective response to so many problems facing our world must be implemented now, before time and ice run out.

 Luminaries such as Dr. Jane Goodall, Dr. Sylvia Earle, Louie Psihoyos, Peter Neill, Xiuhtezcatl Martinez and Julia Butterfly Hill have endorsed the Marine Arctic Peace Sanctuary, which declares the Arctic Ocean north of the Arctic Circle an international peace park, free from exploitation of all kinds, in perpetuity.